TrackerLounge/DojoJoe/README.md

 * 1/4 in. elastic cord for joints and part of line to support the sparring partner from the ceiling.
   * Note: I originally used 100 lb zip ties to attach the joints.
 However, I found that I would break a joint after 1 to 10 iterations of a joint lock.
 * High strength magnets (to allow fingers to grasp my wrist)
+* para-cord to create fingers.
+* 1 in. metal nut (one for each hand).
+I use the metal nut as a spacer between the magnets when I want to practice upper arm grabs and counters.
+I don't use the nut when I want the dummy's grip to be smaller (e.g. when grasping my wrist)
 * Peanut Butter Plastic container for the head
 * Spray foam (I had some extra outdoor spray foam from a previous project)
 * Shirt and pants to prevent pvc joints from pinching/scratching/cutting me.
 This can be quite painful.